JustRyder/3D-Prints/README.md

-Download .zip
+Download .zip,
-extract to sd card
+extract to sd card,
-put sd in printer
+put sd in printer,
-pick and print
+pick and print,